Lamberton, Scottish Borders: Renton family

 A charter (RH1/2/98) dated November 21, 1325 of Agnes de Mordington, in favour of John de Raynton, thereafter designated as "of Lamberton", appears to herald the long possession of Lamberton by this family, descendants of the ancient foresters of Coldingham Priory.
 "Robert de Renton, Lord of Lamberton" was in possession in 1407.
 In 1632 David Renton of Billie held "the forty husbandlands (1040 acres) of Lambertoun within the lordship of Coldingham".

 By the 18th century the Rentons had passed their ancient estate of Billie to the Homes, but retained Lamberton.
 The Rentons of Lamberton were in the early 19th century represented by Alexander Renton of Lamberton (d. before March 1831), who was served his father's heir in the lands and mains of Lamberton in 1774, and whose only child, a daughter Susanna, married Robert Campbell, a Colonel in the 42nd (Royal Highland) Regiment of Foot.
 Their son, Charles Frederick (1819 - 1891), Colonel in the 87th Regiment of Foot, hyphenated his surname.
 The Campbell-Rentons of Lamberton, and, later, Mordington House, also failed in the male line with the death in 1948 of Robert Charles Campbell-Renton.

-Royal connection
+Lamberton kirk and royal connections

-The now ruined Lamberton Kirk was the church where, in July 1503, Margaret Tudor the daughter of King Henry VII of England, met the representatives of King James IV of Scotland (and traditionally is said to have married him by proxy), thus leading to the eventual succession of James VI to the English throne.
-Only ruins of the nave and chancel remain, as the burial-place of the Rentons of Lamberton.
+Only ruins of the nave and chancel of Lamberton Kirk remain, as the burial-place of the Rentons of Lamberton.
+Lamberton Kirk was the church where, in July 1503, Margaret Tudor the daughter of King Henry VII of England, met the representatives of King James IV of Scotland.
+The meeting was celebrated with a tournament on Lamberton Moor featured English and Scottish knights from both England.
+The marriage led to the eventual succession of James VI and I to the throne of England.

-Tournament

-A tournament featuring knights from both England and Scotland participated in a tournament on Lamberton Moor to celebrate the marriage of Margaret Tudor and King James IV.
+On 17 April 1573, during the Marian civil war, Lord Ruthven finalised terms with the English commander William Drury, Marshall of Berwick, at Lamberton Kirk, to bring an English army and artillery to capture Edinburgh Castle, which was held by William Kirkcaldy of Grange for Mary, Queen of Scots.